Delaunay/dota2env/README.md

 2. Choose the correct rewards balance early rewards and late rewards
 3. Encode the action

+# Platform

+* works on windows
+* should work on linux

 #  Install

 1. Download [Anaconda 3][1]